alanoudalbattah/Animal-Rescue-and-Shelter/README.md

 <a name="Overview"></a>

 ## Overview
-Animal Rescue and Shelter enables its users to look for the perfect friend (a cat or a dog to adopt) for the perfect home (users of the website).
+This Project enables its users to look for the perfect friend (a cat or a dog to adopt) for the perfect home (users of the website).
 It eases the process of booking an interview with the shelter and searching for a pet to adopt.
-And its encorges its users to adopt rescued pets.
+And it encourages its users to adopt rescued pets.

 The shelter website is designed to cover one city and all process after the interview is not included in the scope of this project.